Same-day service if available ⭐⭐⭐⭐⭐ 5-Star Rated on Google & Yelp 📞 (773) 558-3332

 2. Water Leaking onto the Floor

 Any water outside the tub is a problem — both because of potential floor damage and because it signals a failing component.
 Run your finger along the rubber door gasket and look for cracks, tears, or sections that have flattened and lost their seal.
-A door gasket replacement costs $50–$100 and is one of the most common dishwasher repairs we make.
+A door gasket replacement is one of the most common dishwasher repairs we make.
 If the gasket looks intact, the leak may be coming from the pump housing, the water inlet valve, or a drain hose that's cracked at a clamp.

 3. Dishwasher Isn't Draining